yongchang94/Past-coding-work/README.md

 Three noteworthy projects are the 'Demographic_Analysis_Assignment_2', 'Replication_Project', and 'MPhil Sociology and Demography-Thesis'.
 I have attached the R/markdown script and the corresponding PDF/html files.

 The Demographic Analysis submission required building a dataset to investigate life expectancy, fertility rates, and population change in select countries.
-The Replication Project replicated and extended multiple studies' regression models.
+The Replication Project replicated and extended multiple studies' regression models analysing child development.
 And the Thesis described and analysed parental involvement in childcare and its effects.

 I would direct you to the Demographic Analysis html file first (please see the emailed copy if viewing issues arise), followed by the Replication.
 The Thesis is the longest of all.